 Financial aid does not "transfer" from one institution to another.
-You must apply individually for each institution.
+You must include each institution's school code on the FAFSA

-All correspondence from the Office of Financial Aid is sent via e-mail to your go.olemiss.edu account.
+All correspondence from the Office of Financial Aid is sent via email to your go.olemiss.edu account.
 Be sure to check your UM e-mail account daily.

-Financial Aid considers the Fall Semester to include Fall/Fall 1/ Fall 2 courses for purposes of determining enrollment status and awarding aid.
-Spring Semester combines Winter Intersession/ Spring/Spring 1/Spring 2.
+Financial Aid considers the Fall Semester to include Fall/ Fall 1/Fall 2 courses for purposes of determining enrollment status and awarding aid.
+Spring Semester combines Winter Intersession/Spring/Spring 1/Spring 2.
 Summer is considered a separate term to include May Intersession, First Summer Session, Full Summer Session, Second Summer Session, and August Intersession.
 Financial aid may/may not be available for attending Summer session(s).
 Speak to your financial aid advisor if you are planning to attend Summer school.
-General Summer financial aid information can be found here: finaid.olemiss.edu/currentstudents.
+General Summer financial aid information can be found online at: finaid.olemiss.edu/current-students/summer-financial-aidinformation/.